mzattera/predictive-powers/README.md

 For example, you can access OpeanAi API directly by instantiating an `OpenAiClient` and calling its methods (similarly to what [OpenAI-Java](https://github.com/TheoKanning/openai-java) does).

+Class constructors allow you to pass your API key, which will be used in all subsequent calls.
+Alternatively, the code will try to read the key from your system environment; please refer to the below examples or the JavaDoc for more details.

+After that, you can call the provider API directly; this part of code is not heavily documented but it is meant to match exactly API definitions from service providers.

 *** Update and make more generic, adjust code

-Class constructors allow you to pass your OpenAi API key, which will be used in all subsequent calls.
-If the API key is `null`, the code will try to read the key from `OPENAI_API_KEY` system environment variable.

-After that, you can call OpenAi API directly; this part of code is not heavily documented but matches 1:1 the [OpenAi API definition](https://platform.openai.com/docs/api-reference/introduction).

 ```java
 import io.github.mzattera.predictivepowers.openai.client.OpenAiClient;